RalphHightower/blog/_posts/2024-11-04-TrumpNotGoodAtMath.md

 ---
 layout: post
-tags: [Donald Trump, dementia, cognitive decline]
+tags: [Donald Trump, dementia, cognitive decline, politics]
 categories: [2024 presidential election]
 date: 2024-11-04 1:40 PM
 excerpt: "I'm not 80, and I'm not that close to 80. – the 78-year-old former president"